tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/快速入门_intl_en.md

 ### Method 2.
 Manual integration

-#### 1. Download SDK version
+#### 1. Download the SDK version

-You can directly download the latest SDK version [here](https://cos-sdk-archive-1253960454.file.myqcloud.com/qcloud-sdk-android/latest/qcloud-sdk-android.zip), or you can find all of the versions at [SDK Releases](https://github.com/tencentyun/qcloud-sdk-android/releases).
+You can directly download the latest SDK version [here](https://cos-sdk-archive-1253960454.file.myqcloud.com/qcloud-sdk-android/latest/qcloud-sdk-android.zip) or find all versions at [SDK Releases](https://github.com/tencentyun/qcloud-sdk-android/releases).

-After downloading and decompressing the file, you can see that it contains multiple `JAR` or `AAR` packages which are described as follows.
+After downloading and decompressing the file, you can see that it contains multiple `JAR` or `AAR` packages as described below.
 Please choose the ones you want to integrate.

 Required libraries: